 The Project Director may within their sole discretion create, fill, refill, eliminate, or discontinue one position of Specialist for each unit, practice area, or administrative department in their project.
 Project Directors also have the discretion to create more than one position of Specialist in each unit, practice area or department as follows: programs up to 50 employees may create a total of two additional specialists, programs between 50 and 100 may create a total of four additional specialists, and programs over 100 may create a total of six additional specialists.
 These additional specialists may be in one unit or spread across different units, practice areas and administrative departments.
-The number of existing specialist positions in a program shall be grandfathered in.

 The categories of Specialists include but are not limited to [1.]
 Publicly Subsidized Housing; [2.]
 Private/Other Housing; [3.]
 SSI/SSD; [4.]
+Government

-Government Benefits I (including Medicare, Income Maintenance/Other Welfare, Food Stamps); [5.]
+Benefits I (including Medicare, Income Maintenance/Other Welfare, Food Stamps); [5.]
 Government Benefits II (including Unemployment Insurance Benefits, Veterans Benefits, Workers Compensation); [6.]
 Family/Juvenile; [7.]
 Individual Rights (including Immigration/Naturalization, Mental Health, Prisoner's Rights, Physically Disabled Rights); [8.]
 Employment (including Job Discrimination, Wage Claims and other Employment matters); [9.]
 Education; [10.]
 Consumer (including Bankruptcy/Debtor Relief, Collection/Repossession/Deficiency/Garnishment, Contracts/Warranties, Credit Access, Energy, Loans/Installment Purchases, Public Utilities, Unfair Sales Practices and other Consumer/Finance matters); and [11.]
 Litigation Skills (including Administrative Proceedings, Trials, and Appeals); [12.]
 Computer systems and related equipment; and [13.]
 Community Outreach; [14.]
 Payroll backup.